- April 23, 2020

 - Posted by: webmaster

-- Category: 5G, Artificial Intelligence, Big Data, Block Chain, Data Center, Data Center Management, Digital Transformation, Edge, Enterprise and IT Architecture, Innovation, Transformation
+- Categories: 5G, Artificial Intelligence, Big Data, Block Chain, Data Center, Data Center Management, Digital Transformation, Edge, Enterprise and IT Architecture, Innovation, Transformation

 In 2020, we are in the cloud computing era.
 Many of us still own personal computers, but we mostly use them to access centralized services like Dropbox, Gmail, Office 365, Slack, etc. As centralized as this all sounds, the truly amazing thing about cloud is that a large percentage of users and companies rely on the infrastructure, hosting, machine learning and compute power of a very select few cloud providers: Amazon, Microsoft, Google, Alibaba, and IBM.